nasa/fprime/Fw/Buffer/docs/sdd.md

 ### 2.2 The Port Fw::BufferGet

 As shown in the following diagram, `Fw::BufferGet` has one argument `size` of type `U32`.
 It returns a value of type `Fw::Buffer`.
-The returned `Fw::Buffer`'s size must be checked for validity before using.
+The returned `Fw::Buffer` must be checked for validity before using.

 ![`Fw::BufferGet` Diagram](img/BufferGetBDD.jpg "Fw::BufferGet Port")